B-Akapo/Darey.io/README.md

 ## Project Directory
 1. **[project1-linux-commands](https://github.com/B-Akapo/Darey.io/tree/main/project1-linux-commands):** - In this initial project, I focused on elevating my command-line interface (CLI) skills, delving into the world of terminal commands, and learning efficient navigation within this environment.
 Take a look to explore the fundamental commands that have become the building blocks of my terminal proficiency.

+2. **[project2-git](https://github.com/B-Akapo/Darey.io/tree/main/project2-git):** - In this introductory project, I've immersed myself in the world of Git—a powerful version control system.
+I've dived into the basics, from initializing repositories and making commits to exploring branches and collaborating with others.
+This project is my gateway to understanding version control and mastering the essential commands that form the foundation of Git proficiency.